 Most modern Windows applications require .NET Framework to work properly.
 The roles and features setup wizard Server Manager in Windows Server 2012 R2 allows to install two different versions of .NET Framework at a time – 3.5 and 4.5.
-The installation of .NET Framework 4.5 doesn’t usually cause any problems – it’s all very simple, however, it cannot be said about the installation of .NET 3.5.
+The installation of .NET Framework 4.5 doesn’t usually cause any problems – it’s very simple, however, you can’t say exactly the same about the installation of .NET Framework 3.5.

 Actually, when trying to install .NET Framework 3.5 in Windows Server 2012 R2 with the standard settings, the following error message appears: «Installation of one of more roles, role services or features failed.
 The source files could not be found…».

-The reason of this behavior is that .NET Framework 3.5 binary files are not a part of the local cache of the binary files that are saved to the server when the operating system is being installed.
+The reason behind this behavior is that .NET Framework 3.5 binary files are not a part of the local cache of the binary files that are saved on the server’s system disk when the operating system is being installed.
 This is done under the concept of Features on Demand in Windows Server 2012 to reduce the amount of disk space occupied by the OS for its own needs.

-Check if .NET Framework 3.5 is in the local depository using the Powershell command:
+Check if .NET Framework 3.5 is in the local repository using the Powershell command:

-By default, the system tries to download the necessary files from Windows Update (local WSUS server is not suitable for this purpose), and if this is not possible, the user is prompted to specify the path to the OS distribution, from which the missing component could be installed.
+By default, when you install NET Framework 3.5 through Server Manager, the system tries to obtain the necessary files from the Windows Update website over the Internet (not from the local WSUS server), and if the server does not have Internet access, the installation fails.
+The user needs to specify the path to the OS distribution from which the missing component could be installed.

 To install .NET Framework 3.5 manually, click Specify an alternative source path to enter an alternative path to a folder containing the installation disk of Windows Server 2012 R2.

 As the path, you can specify either a local folder (in our example it is D:\source\sxs, where D:\ is a letter of the local DVD drive with a Windows Server distribution), or a network folder.